NickleDave/birdsong-recognition-dataset/README.md

 [BSD License](./LICENSE).

 ### Citation
-If you use this module, please cite the DOI:
+If you use this package, please cite the DOI:
 [![DOI](https://zenodo.org/badge/159952839.svg)](https://zenodo.org/badge/latestdoi/159952839)